-The name Haerenga Pahikara has been coinea by the author as a working name, and symbolises the rider experiencing more than a bike ride as such.
+The name Haerenga Pahikara has been coined by the author as a working name, and symbolises the rider experiencing more than a bike ride as such.
 It is symbolic of the journey of life when one connects with The Coromandel environment.
 The rongo of the ngahere, the mana of the people and those before us.
 The pure joy that one can experience from simply riding through the bush with your eyes and ears open.
-Leaning in to be a metaphor of life, and this is what she wishes to portray and hopes for riders to experience on their own
+Leaning in to courage when fear over takes.
+Cycling is not just about riding a bike, but it can be a metaphor of life, and this is what she wishes to portray and hopes for riders to experience on their own cycle journey.